-Futures rise 1 percent on China-U.S. trade talk progress
+Wall Street set to jump at open on trade talk progress

 Apple Inc, whose dramatic reversal to trade higher helped the market’s pullback on Monday, was up 1.23 percent before the bell.

-Among other early movers, Pfizer Inc fell 0.90 percent after JP Morgan moved to sidelines on the drugmaker’s shares.
+Pfizer Inc fell 0.79 percent after JP Morgan moved to sidelines on the drugmaker’s shares.

 However, the more crucial reading of inflation will come from consumer price data due on Wednesday.